suvidsahay/DockerWebServer/README.md

 # DockerWebServer
-This repository contains different WebServers in Go Programming Language which runs on Containers.
+This repository contains different WebServers in different programming languages which runs on Containers.

 ## Installation
 Install Docker on your local machine with the help from [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).